Directors' Report & Management Discussion and Analysis

 The Company has evolved a risk management framework to identify assess and mitigatethe key risk factors of the business.
 The Board of the Company is kept informed about therisk management of the Company.

-In terms of requirement of Section 134 (3) (a) of the Companies Act 2013 (the Act)the extract of the Annual return in form MGT-9 is annexed herewith and marked Annexure-1.
+In terms of requirement of section 134 (3) (a) of the Companies Act 2013 the extractof the Annual return in form MGT-9 is annexed herewith and marked Annexure-1.

-During the year six (6) Board Meetings and four (4) Audit Committee meetings wereconvened and held.
+During the year five (5) Board Meetings and four (4) Audit Committee meetings wereconvened and held.
 The intervening gap between the Meetings was within the periodprescribed under the Companies Act 2013.
 The details of the Board Meeting are provided inthe Corporate Governance Report.

 The composition and terms of reference of the Audit Committee Nomination andRemuneration Committee and Stakeholders Relationship Committee have been furnished in theCorporate Governance Report forming part of this Annual Report.
 There has been no instancewhere the Board has not accepted the recommendations of the Audit Committee and Nominationand Remuneration Committee.

 The Company has formed a Whistle Blower Policy/ Vigil Mechanism as required underSection 177 of the Companies Act 2013 and SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.
-A Vigil (Whistle Blower) mechanism provides a channel tothe employees and Directors to report to the management concerns about unethical behavioractual or suspected fraud or violation of the Code of Conduct or policy.
+A Vigil (Whistle Blower) mechanism provides a channel tothe employees and Directors to report to the management concerns about unethical behavioractual or suspected fraud or violation of the Codes of conduct or policy.
 The mechanismprovides for adequate safeguards against victimization of employees and Directors to availof the mechanism and also provide for direct access to the Chairman of the Audit Committeein exceptional cases.
-The said policy may be referred to at the Companys website atthe weblink: http:// shyamcenturyferrous.com/wp-content/uploads/2015/04/Whistle_Blower_Policy.pdf
+The said policy may be referred to at the Company's website at theweb link: http:// shyamcenturyferrous.com/wp-content/uploads/2015/04/Whistle_Blower_Policy.pdf

 In the preparation of Annual Accounts the applicable Accounting Standards havebeen followed along with the proper explanation relating to material departures if any.

-The Directors have selected such accounting policies and have applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at 31st March 2017and of the profit & loss of the Company for the year under review.
+The Directors have selected such accounting policies and have applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of a3 airs of the Company as at 31st March 2017and of the profit of the Company for the year under review.

-The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities.
+The Directors have taken proper and su3 cient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities.

 The Directors have prepared the annual accounts on going concern basis.